vlevkoniuk/TS_Playwright_Cucumber/README.md

-TS_Playwright_Cucumber

-To run the tests: \n
+# TS Playwright with Cucumber

+# To start the test do the following steps
+- git clone
+- cd to the root of project
+- mkdir reports
-npm install\n
+- npm install
-npm run cucumber-test
+- npm run cucumber-test